braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/retention_reports.md

 ### Rolling retention

 Rolling retention measures how many users come back and do the retention event on or after any of the days listed across the top of the report.
-So, if a user started a session between day 3 and 7, the user will be counted as retained under the “3 days”, “1 day”, and “0 days” columns.
-Any user who is counted as retained after the 30-day mark from when the campaign or Canvas was sent will be counted under the “30 days” column in that row.
+So, if a user started a session between day 3 and 7, the user will be counted as retained under the "3 days", "1 day", and "0 days" columns.
+Any user who is counted as retained after the 30-day mark from when the campaign or Canvas was sent will be counted under the "30 days" column in that row.

 A user who completes the event multiple times during a window of 30+ days will be counted as part of multiple time frames.
 For instance, a user who completes a session after 1 day will be incremented in the columns for >0 and >1.
 If they then complete the event after 3 days, they will again be incremented in the prior columns (>0 and >1), which could result in the retention rate exceeding 100%.